COMPREHENSIVE ASSESSMENT OF SEVERELY AFFECTED MULTIPLE SCLEROSIS (CASA-MS)

-The central hypothesis of this study is that better understanding of SAPwMS will lead to better early identification and better treatment and care.
+The central hypothesis of this study is that an evidence-based comparison of people whose MS has not progressed with a demographically matched group of SAPwMS will lead to better early identification of severe progression and better treatment and care for SAPwMS.

 - Fully characterize and define SAPwMS by identify imaging, clinical and laboratory features and risk factors that can lead to an earlier recognition of severe MS or predict transition to severe MS

 - Develop more sensitive outcome measures such as radiological biomarkers to better monitor disease progression